How I build links for your business.

 - When the response arrives, summarize it in the project sheet (which is available to you 24/7).
 Negotiate according to the conditions we have set in the plan.

-These are the types of link I mostly do outreach for:
+These are some of the types of link I do outreach for:

 If a prospect looks at your site and sees value for their audience, the chance of getting a guest post are much higher.
 This will also be a point I consider in the content audit.
 My role is to show the value connection in a natural way.